Counterparts and Legally Binding Signatures

 In the virtual world of today, when many people work in the cloud and at a distance from colleagues, the concept of what makes a document "legal" has new meaning, and new technology has changed what types of signatures (including electronic signatures) are acceptable for legal documents.

 What a Counterpart Is

 In the law, a counterpart is a duplicate document.
-The term "counterpart" is used in legal documents to describe a copy of a contract which is signed and is considered legally binding, in the same way as the original.
+The term "counterpart" is used in legal documents to describe a copy of a contract that is signed and is considered legally binding, in the same way as the original.
 In many cases, several copies of a contract document are prepared, so that all parties and signatories can have a copy of the contract.
-After signing all copies, all can be considered the same.
+After signing all copies, they can be considered the same.

-A signed fax or scanned and emailed document is often accepted as a counterpart unless it is specifically excluded in a contract.
+As noted above, signed fax or scanned and emailed document is often accepted as a counterpart unless it is specifically excluded in a contract.
 But many government agencies like a county recorder, for example, don't accept faxes and require an original signed document.

 Disclaimer: The information in this article and on this site is for general understanding only, and it's not intended to be legal advice.
 Every case is unique, and laws and regulations change constantly.
 If you have questions about legal documents, discuss them with an attorney.

 Cornell Legal Information Institute.
 "Counterpart."
 Accessed July 10, 2020.

 Federal Deposit Insurance Corporation.
 "The Electronic Signatures in Global and National Commerce Act (E-Sign Act)."
 Page 1.
 Accessed July 10, 2020.